-Fort Worth Mediation and Collaborative Law Attorneys
+Fort Worth Mediation & Collaborative Law Attorneys

 Collaborative law is a form of alternative dispute resolution, or ADR, where people agree to work through issues such as child custody, property division, and alimony without involving the courts.
 Each person is represented by an attorney that protects their interests throughout the process.
-However, if the negotiations come to an impasse and the courts are needed to resolve the conflict both parties need to find new representation.
+However, if the negotiations come to an impasse and the courts are needed to resolve the conflict, both parties need to find new representation.

 Just as in divorce litigation, the collaborative law process may involve an accountant, business evaluators, and other financial experts.
 The objective is not to vilify one party or the other, but to create a mutual understanding of the value of the marital estate.
 This creates conditions where the parties can come to an agreement as to an equitable division of the marital estate.

-One of the greatest benefits of the collaborative process is it often creates less animosity between parents, thereby creating a better environment for children.
+One of the greatest benefits of the collaborative process is that it often creates less animosity between parents, thereby creating a better environment for children.
 Children can be significantly impacted by traditional divorce litigation.
 At times they are even asked which parent they prefer.
 Collaborative law places parents in a position to amicably resolve divorce disputes, while maintaining a relationship that is important to the welfare of the children involved.

-Contact Our Fort Worth Collaborative Law Attorneys
+Contact Our Fort Worth Collaborative Law & Mediation Attorneys